wingter562/AI-container-runtime-profiles-dataset/README.md

 ## Contributing
 Contributions are welcome.
 Please open an issue to discuss your idea before submitting a pull request.
 Follow the code style and ensure tests pass.
 See `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md` if present.

 ## License
 This project is released under the MIT license.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgements
-We thank the maintainers of the open source libraries and datasets used in this project.
-If you have funding or institutional support, acknowledge it here.

-## Contact
+This dataset is part of the DOR project (https://github.com/wingter562/DISTINT_open_data) by Dr. Wentai Wu, Jinan University, with primary contribution by Dr. Shenghai Li, South China University of Technology.

+List of all contributors:
+- Wentai Wu, JNU
+- Shenghai Li, SCUT
+- Kaizhe Song, JNU
+- Qinan Wu, JNU

+Project contact: wentaiwu[at]jnu[dot]edu[dot]cn | lishenghai2022[at]foxmail[dot]com

-Maintainer: <Your Name> <your.email@example.com> • Issues and feature requests: please open a GitHub Issue
+Issues and feature requests: please open a GitHub Issue